lelek337/rsschool-cv/cv.md

 ## About me

 I'm 47 years old.
 I decided to change my job.
-At the moment I work as a plastics foundry.
+I am currently working as a plastics caster in a cap factory.
 I hope my professional experience will be useful in IT.

 I haven't programming skills yet.
 Hopefully I will get an experience at the end of the course.